jkasaudhan/testapp-frontend/README.md

-To get started fork this project on github, or put it on some other service (make it public),, and regularly commit the changes you make through the development process.
+To get started fork this project on github, or put it on some other service (make it public), and regularly commit the changes you make through the development process.

  There are 3 files to get you started